TylerJSimpson/CS1331/1_introduction_to_java/module_2/module_2.md

 public class FahrenheitToCelsius {
     public static void main (String[] args) {
-        Scanner intput = new Scanner(System.in); //read keyboard input }
+        Scanner input = new Scanner(System.in); //read keyboard input }
 }
 ```
-*Note that we must important Scanner it is not immediately available like other classes we have seen*
+*Note that we must import Scanner it is not immediately available like other classes we have seen*

 The stream that connects computer programs to the data from the keyboard is called the **standard input stream (or standard in)**.